rodrigomd94/install-tx3-nextjs/README.md

 1. `cd your-project-name`
 2. Update `.env.local` with your TX3 endpoint and API key
-3. Update `tx3/trix.toml` with your TX3 configuration
+3. Run `npm run dev` to start development
-4. Add your TX3 code to `tx3/main.tx3`
+4. The next-tx3 plugin will automatically create the `tx3/` folder and setup
-5. **Optional**: Start local devnet with `npm run devnet:start`
+5. Add your TX3 code to `tx3/` files and start building!
-6. Run `npm run dev` to start development
+6. **Optional**: Start local devnet with `npm run devnet:start`

 ### For Existing Projects

 After running `install`:

-1. Create `.env.local` with TX3 environment variables
+1. Create `.env.local` with TX3 environment variables (if needed)
-2. Update `tx3/trix.toml` with your TX3 configuration
+2. Run `npm run dev` to start development
-3. Add your TX3 code to `tx3/main.tx3`
+3. The next-tx3 plugin will automatically create the `tx3/` folder and setup
-4. **Optional**: Start local devnet with `npm run devnet:start` (if devnet was set up)
+4. Add your TX3 code to `tx3/` files and start building!
-5. Run `npm run dev` to start development
+5. **Optional**: Start local devnet with `npm run devnet:start` (if devnet was set up)

 ### Development with Devnet